What is Breast Cancer

 Breast cancer is a disease in which certain cells in the breast start multiplying abnormally.
-Two types of breast cancer are common –
+Two types of breast cancer that are common are:

-1. Ductal cancer in which the cells lining the ducts that carry milk to the nipple multiply uncontrollably
+- Ductal cancer in which the cells lining the ducts that carry milk to the nipple multiply uncontrollably

 If the malignant tumor spreads into nearby tissues it is called invasion.
 Sometimes, the cells spread to other parts of the body, such as lungs, liver, bones, or brain, through the blood stream and the lymphatic system.
 This process is known as metastasis.

 The WHO fact sheet reveals that breast cancer is the most commonly diagnosed cancer in women.
 About 1.7 million cases worldwide have been diagnosed in 2007 out of which approximately 465,000 women lost their lives to breast cancer.
 However, new evidence suggests that breast cancer survival rates are much higher than before due to rising awareness about the disease, early detection, and better treatment.

 Although we do not exactly know what causes breast cancer, there are many factors that contribute to the risk of developing this dreaded disease.
 Medical scientists believe that hormone may have a role in the development of breast cancer but how it happens is not yet clear.
 Again, it doesn’t necessarily mean that if you have a risk factor, you are certain to get breast cancer.
 There are cases where women may have no risk factors but they do get breast cancer, while some women may not develop the disease despite having one or more risk factors.

 There are certain risk factors that you cannot change and your lifestyle has no role in developing them.
 A family history of breast cancer and inherited genetic mutations in BRCA1 and BRCA2 genes are two such risk factors.
 A recent research confirmed that the increased risk of breast cancer associated with genes is not affected by lifestyle factors such as alcohol consumption, HRT, obesity and the like.